bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Using .map creates a new array.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? function executes code and a method is a function inside of an object.

 3. What is closure?

+An inner function that has access to an outside function.

 4. Describe the four rules of the 'this' keyword.

+Global/Window binds the object to the global.
+Implicit-henever a function is called by a preceding dot, the object before that dot is this.
+Explicit-Whenever JavaScript’s call or apply method is used New-Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.

 5. Why do we need super() in an extended class?

+Tells the child to look at the parent attributes and methods.

 ## Project Set up